rieckpil/progmot/content/post/writing-a-book-remotely.md

 We next met with the intention of sharing our experience as tech bloggers.
 During the second or third meeting of this kind, Tom asked for fellow bloggers who'd interested in taking a closer look at AWS and Spring Boot and who may want to write about it.

 Björn and I, participating in this meeting, raised our hands.
-We've never met each other before.
-We partially knew each other from reading our blogs and Tweets.
+We've never met each other before and only partially knew each other from reading each other's blogs and Tweets.

 We organized a separate meeting to discuss more details and to get to know each other.